marwan-esam/marwan-esam/README.md

 ---

 ## 📫 Let's Connect
-If you want to discuss backend architecture, algorithmic optimization, or Linux system configurations, feel free to reach out.
+If you want to discuss backend architecture, or algorithmic optimization, feel free to reach out.

 * **Email:** marwanesam60@gmail.com